sigmdel/mdSimpleButton/README.md

 # Change Log

 July 20, 2024 (Version 0.2.1)
-  - removed Serial.print() statement in constructor that could interfere with Serial.available().
+  - removed Serial.print() in the constructor which could interfere if the serial port is not open.

 March 16, 2023 (Version 0.2.0)
   - first public commit